Skelt3r/dice-roller-gui/README.md

-Make sure the d20 image is in the same directory and simply run the main.py file.
+Simply run the main.py file. (make sure the d20 image is in the same directory)

-Instructions for compiling as an executable coming soon...